aalinat/graphql-typescript-blog/README.md

-# Awesome Project Build with TypeORM
+# GRAPHQL TypeORM TypeScript Blog

 Steps to run this project: